Skip to main content

 They all have impressive numbers.
 "95% detection rate."
 "Blocked $X million in fraud."
 "Trusted by [big logos]."

-None of that tells you if it will work for YOUR business.
+None of it tells you whether the tool will work on YOUR traffic.

-The uncomfortable truth: what works for one merchant might destroy another.
+What works for one merchant wrecks another.
 A tool tuned for high-volume commodity e-commerce will over-decline a luxury brand.
-A tool trained on US fraud patterns will false-positive international customers.
+A tool trained on US fraud patterns will false-positive your international customers.
 A consortium that flagged someone for disputing a scammy merchant will block them from your legitimate store.

-You cannot trust any tool blindly.
-You have to test it yourself.
+You can't trust any tool blindly.
+You have to test it on your own orders.

 Test By NOT Taking Action

-The best way to evaluate a fraud tool is counterintuitive: do not act on everything it flags.
+The best way to evaluate a fraud tool is to ignore some of what it tells you.
+Don't act on everything it flags.

 Experiment 1: Split your flagged transactions